massimo-zaniboni/asterisell-v5/doc/manual/topics/internals/coding-notes.md

 The new SQL model will be generated inside `data/sql/lib.model.schema.sql`.

+Update `InitWithDefaultMySQLStoredProcedures` in case the table content modification implies a CDR rerating.

 Test the application.

 Add upgrade jobs extending the database also in already production